PixelDot2D/PixelDot2D-Core-Framework-Patch-Notes-History/README.md

 #### Sub-Library Alignment:
 - **Signature Standardization:** Standardized the `Init` method signatures for `RB2DMovement_ModularCharacter` and `RB2DMovement_CombatManager` to require identical core arguments.
 This strict architectural alignment ensures that upgrading a standard character to a combat-ready state is as simple as swapping a variable, providing a clean path for a library merge if desired.

+### Combat Updates <a name="combat-updates-patch-2-1-0"></a>

+- **Advanced Projectile Upgrades:** Integrated the `MultiWeaponBlueprint` architecture directly into individual projectile entities to drastically expand their utility.
+- **Multi-Weapon Sequencing:** Any complex weapon behavior capable of being structured inside a `MultiWeaponBlueprint` configuration can now be natively deployed by a projectile directly from the Inspector.
+- **Chain of Command Execution:** Implemented a unified forwarding pipeline that securely passes the root entity source across deeply nested projectile layers.
+This ensures downstream targeting, tracking filters, and damage calculations always route back cleanly to the original instigator.
+- **Dynamic Layer Relocation:** Shifted valid target and obstacle layer tracking out of static configuration `ScriptableObjects` and directly onto the `IWeaponizable` interface.
+This fully uncouples targeting constraints from fixed asset data and grants entities absolute authority over their own spatial detection parameters at runtime.
+Developers can now easily implement dynamic gameplay mechanics such as charm effects, temporary faction swaps, or status-driven accuracy modifiers—such as completely zeroing out obstacle layers (e.g., dropping a Wall layer bitmask to `0`) to seamlessly execute piercing projectile upgrades.

 ---